 The first new addition to the X-Men.
 Had the pretty cool ability to imitate other mutants, but specifically was often represented as imitating the powers of the original X-Men.
 Cyclops' red glasses, Angel's wings, Marvel Girl's telekinesis.
 A vision of rip-offs to come.

-Alias Gabriel Summers (warning sign!), the long-lost brother of Cyclops who had a million different superpowers and was raised in space and did lots of space stuff.
-I tend to be incredibly skeptical of any X-Men story that involves the words “in space.”
+Alias Gabriel Summers (warning sign!), the long-lost brother of Cyclops had a million different superpowers and was raised in space and did lots of space stuff.
+I tend to be incredibly skeptical of any X-Men story that involves the words "in space."

 Had pretty awesome geo-morphing powers, which allowed her to mold different types of earth.
 Basically had the power to do From Dust, which I realize is a reference no one will understand.
 Died the same day as Sway.

 The aforementioned dead future hologram, Shard was Bishop's sister from the future who romanced a knockoff Wolverine after she was already dead.
 Ranking her relatively high mainly because she looked cool.

 73. Hope Summers

 A relatively recent addition to the time-hopping Summers family.
 Sort of vibes like yet another attempt to bring back Jean Grey without bringing back Jean Grey.

 [Deep Breath] So there was a character named Monet St. Croix who was an original member of the '90s youth group Generation X. Monet was sort of a rich-bitch mean girl from Algiers with a grab-bag of elaborate powers.
 Generation X also featured a different character, Penance, a red lady with razor-sharp skin who didn't talk much.
 (She looked awesome: Vintage Chris Bachalo.)
 Then at some point, it turned out that Penance was the real Monet St. Croix, and "Monet St. Croix" was actually Monet's twin sisters merged into one.
 So, like, that's something.